Killing of Khaled Mohamed Saeed: Post-mortem photographs go viral

-When Saaed's family visited his body in the morgue, his brother snapped pictures of the corpse using his mobile phone.
+When Saaed's family visited his body in the morgue, his brother took pictures of the corpse using his mobile phone.
 The photo of Saeed's corpse was released onto the internet by Saeed's family in June 2010, causing a large outcry.
 Human Rights Watch released a press report about the photo that stated, "Photos of Said's battered and deformed face published on the internet show a fractured skull, dislocated jaw, broken nose, and numerous other signs of trauma" and that the image clearly showed "strong evidence that plainclothes security officers beat him in a vicious and public manner".